Unclassified Employee Personnel Actions

 Work Schedule - Defines the FLSA period and number of hours per day a position is scheduled to work.
 Refer to Work Schedules.
 The work schedule defaults scheduled hours into the on-line time sheets to expedite time entry.
 Indicate EXMT for all FLSA exempt employees.

 FLSA - Place an "X" in the appropriate box for exempt(salaried) or nonexempt (eligible for overtime).
-FLSA status is determined by Compensation and Classification, Human Resources, through review of the position description.
+FLSA status is determined by Compensation and Organizational Effectiveness, Human Capital Services, through review of the position description.
 All teaching/research faculty positions have been established as exempt.

 Designated/Commercial Driver - Designated applies to any safety sensitive position and Commercial Driver applies to a position that requires a CDL (Commercial Driver's License).
 Both types are subject to the drug-screening program.
 Please indicate the letter code listed below in the appropriate box.